alisonjo2786/cubear-starter-kit/README.md

 1. `git clone git@github.com:alisonjo2786/vanilla2.git vanilla3`
 1. `cd vanilla3`
 1. `composer install`
-1. Then install drupal using the *minimal* install profile.
+1. Then install drupal using the *config_installer* install profile (via UI, or `drush`).
+1. *maybe removing these steps; futher testing needed...*
     1. Then back in your terminal...
     1. `cd web`
     1. `drush cget system.site uuid`
         * Record this value so you can go back to it later.
     1. `drush cset system.site uuid qwerty-the-uuid-you-got-from-me-see-above`
     1. `drush cim`
     1. `drush entity-updates`
         * Most likely you'll see "The node.body field needs to be updated." (say `y`)
     1. `drush cr`
     1. Check your new site a litte bit, then...
     1. `drush cset system.site uuid asdfgh-the-original-uuid-you-recorded-earlier`
     1. `drush cr`
     1. Then, either delete all the config files in `config/` (because now you can just move forward with whatever), OR, update `config/system.site.yml`:
         1. In your browser, go to:<br />
         admin/config/development/configuration/single/export
         1. Select "Simple configuration" > "system.site"
         1. Replace the contents of config/system.site.yml with the contents of "Here is your configuration"
+1. *end of "maybe removing"*

 **That's it! :)**  Enjoy your new Drupal 8.4.x + composer site!